peterdurham/code-boost/content/blog/20-01-05-tools-parcel-setup/index.md

 export default App;
 ```

-Here we imported a `./app.css` file which we already created.
-Add the following code (or whatever you like) to `app.css` to make sure its working properly
+Here we imported `./styles.css`, which we created earlier.
+Add the following code (or whatever you like) to this file to make sure its working properly

 ```css
 h1 {